gonzyui/Anime8-AI/README.md

 ### Model Explanation

-The recommendation model, **RecommenderNet**, is implemented in PyTorch as a simple feed-forward neural network:
+The recommendation model, **Luminet**, is implemented in PyTorch as a simple feed-forward neural network:

 - **Input:**